expo/fyi/sso-setup-google-ws.md

 - Google issuer URL is https://accounts.google.com
 - Expo organization name

+A user with Owner permission can enter this information in your Expo org's settings to turn on SSO.

 Read on for how to configure the Google WS application and obtain this information.

 ## Setting up the Google WS application